Afghans face hunger crisis, adding to Taliban's challenges | Law-Order

 - Afghanistan

-Food stocks in Afghanistan could run out this month, a senior UN official warned Wednesday, threatening to add a hunger crisis to the challenges facing the country's new Taliban rulers as they endeavour to restore stability after decades of war.
-About one third of the country's population of 38 million is facing "emergency" or "crisis" levels of food insecurity, according to Ramiz Alakbarov, the local U.N. humanitarian coordinator.
+Food could run out this month in Afghanistan, a senior U.N. official warned Wednesday, threatening to add a hunger crisis to the challenges facing the country's new Taliban rulers as they endeavor to restore stability after decades of war.
+About one third of the country's population of 38 million is facing “emergency” or “crisis” levels of food insecurity, according to Ramiz Alakbarov, the local U.N. humanitarian coordinator.
 With winter coming and a severe drought ongoing, more money is needed to feed the population, he said.

 In the wake of the U.S. pullout, many Afghans are anxiously waiting to see how the Taliban will rule.
 When they were last in power, before being driven out by the U.S.-led invasion in 2001, they imposed draconian restrictions, refusing to allow girls to go to school, largely confining women to their homes and banning television, music and even photography.

+But many Afghans fear the Taliban won't make good on those pledges and also are concerned that the nation's economic situation holds little opportunity.
+Tens of thousands sought to flee the country as a result in a harrowing airlift.

-Thousands who had worked with the U.S. and its allies, as well as up to 200 Americans, remained in the country after the efforts ended with the last U.S. troops flying out of Kabul international airport just before midnight Monday.
-President Joe Biden defended his handling of the withdrawal a day later.
+But thousands who had worked with the U.S. and its allies, as well as up to 200 Americans, remained in the country after the efforts ended with the last U.S. troops flying out of Kabul international airport just before midnight Monday.
+President Joe Biden later defended his handling of the chaotic withdrawal and evacuation efforts, which saw spasms of violence, including a suicide bombing last week that killed 13 American service members and 169 Afghans.
+He said it was inevitable that the final departure from two decades of war would be difficult.

-The challenges the Taliban face in reviving the economy could give Western nations leverage as they push the group to fulfill a pledge to allow free travel, form an inclusive government and guarantee women's rights.
-The Taliban say they want to have good relations with other countries, including the United States.
+He said he remains committed to getting the Americans left behind out if they want.
+The Taliban have said they will allow people with legal documents to travel freely, but it remains to be seen whether any commercial airlines will be willing to offer service.

+Bilal Karimi, an official member in the Taliban spokesman's office, said Wednesday that a team of Turkish and Qatari technicians arrived in Kabul to help get the airport up and running again.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)